pebreo/pebreo.github.io/midgame/part1-ose.md

 ## Why it would work
+- open source software already runs our infrastructure
+- fusion & ai will be availble to run it
 - more eyes to find bugs
 - more eyes to make improvements
 - in public domain so availbe to modify for specific use